inicontent/inicontent/README.md

 ## Introduction

-In this prject we are using Nuxt 3, look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+In this prject we are using [Nuxt 3](https://nuxt.com/docs/getting-started/introduction), and [Naive UI](https://naiveui.com) as a component library.

 ## Architecture